 Amelia was recently interviewed on the podcast Contentful Creators about building apps with Contentful.
 The podcast isn't produced by Contentful but Marcelo Lewin — a senior eLearning manager and certified Contentful professional.
 He posts weekly interviews with content architects, designers, web developers, creators and others who use the Contentful content platform to create digital experiences.

 Amelia sat down with Marcelo to talk about the ins and outs of Contentful’s capabilities.
 Here’s a summary to start you off.
-Then listen to the rest of the episode!
+Then to the rest of the episode!

 What is Contentful, from a developer’s perspective?